Unleash Your Potential. Lead the Pack.

 In the classroom, you'll take honors-only general education classes taught by an outstanding group of faculty members or contract upper-level courses with faculty in your major.
 Outside the classroom, you'll be surrounded by a supportive network that encourages you to reach your full potential.

 Think about the advantages of Honors:

-- Academic and career advising from the Honors director
+- Receive specialized academic and career advising from the Honors director

-- Live in an Honors residence hall community
+- Live in Honors learning community in Great Plains East residence hall

 - Present undergraduate research at national and regional Honors conferences